MagdK/portfolio_nextjs/works/begame-design-system/begame-design-system.md

 How might we create a user interface that gives the users a consistent and clear experience?

 Needs
-- Web accessibility.
+- Accessibile.
-- Scalable library.
+- Scalable.

 Wants
-- Plug and play components instead of custom components.
+- Plug and play components instead of custom components whenever possible.

 At Begame I helped develop a design system that significantly sped up the design process and made the Bingocams platform more consistent.
 In collaboration with the lead UXer, Karen Namgung we were responsible for leading the design in this project and researching how to best build such a system, made sure that our library is accessible, future-focused and human-centred.
 The result is that there is now a solid framework which can be further improved as the platform matures.